Event schedule

 Course Safety

-As this is a new event some of the trails will be new terrain for many runners.
+As this event is only in its third year some of the trails will be new terrain for many runners.
 Although there are no steep mountainous climbs there are still some technical sections requiring careful navigation particularly slopes around creek crossings.

 As well some of the areas have experienced deforestation with earthworks and unsure footing part of the trail network.